 Comments on certain past cryptographic flaws affecting fully encrypted censorship circumvention protocols

-This is a rejected talk proposal for Real World Crypto that I have expanded and revised.
+This essay was originally a talk proposal for Real World Crypto that I expanded and revised.
+I later gave a talk based on it at the WAC7 workshop.

 Last updated